News

 1

-Luc about 9 years ago
+Luc over 9 years ago

 Im still confused as to why exactly an AD space is considered completely necessary, particularly in light of the housing crisis, Rodriguez wrote in an email to The Tech.
 I think we have enough residential support roles currently, adding more would just detract from the number of people who can experience Senior Haus.